palantir/conjure/docs/spec/wire.md

 1. **Response body** - Conjure servers must serialize return values using the [JSON format][] defined below, unless:

     - the de-aliased return type is `optional<T>` and the value is not present: servers must omit the HTTP body.
-    - the de-aliased return type is `binary`: servers must write the binary value using the [PLAIN format][].
+    - the de-aliased return type is `binary`: servers must write the raw bytes as an octet-stream.

 1. **Content-Type header** - Conjure servers must send a `Content-Type` header according to the endpoint's return type: